 So this is kind of a general question.
 Do you feel that the State has a fair working relationship with the Federal agencies on this issue of contaminated lands?
 If not, what more can we do to figure out how we are going to use this whole-of-government approach?
 Because when I think of whole-of-government, it can't just be the whole Federal Government.
 It has to be all of government, at the State, the tribal, the Federal.
 What more do we need to be doing?
-Mr. BRUNE.
-If we thought the Federal Government was doing
+Mr. Brune.
+If we thought the Federal Government was doing up of these sites.

-Mr. BRUNE.
+Mr. Brune.
 If we thought the Federal Government was doing enough, we wouldn't have brought the lawsuit, Senator.
 I have talked with some folks off the record from the Federal Government that have said, there is no way they are going to settle this case that we have brought, which is disturbing to me.

 What we need are commitments.
-We need legally defensible commitments from the Federal Government, a compliance order by consent that will make commitments that they are going to advocate for funding and they are going to put a timeline for the cleanup of these sites.
+We need legally defensible commitments from the Federal Government, a compliance order by consent that will make commitments that they are going to advocate for funding and they are going to put a timeline for the cleansaw that group do nothing for the preceding four years.

 We also want to ensure that, and again I need to give big credit to Carlton for the efforts with the Arctic Executive Steering Committee, but those groups come and go with Administrations.
-We saw that group do nothing for the preceding four years.
+We